 Living in Limbo: Economic and Social Costs for Refugees

-Our paper tests the hypothesis that living in limbo could have negative consequences for socio-economic integration of refugees.
-We define limbo as a protracted time period when asylum seekers are granted only a temporary residence permit linked to the asylum application, waiting for the decision concerning a permanent refugee status.
-To quantify the impact of limbo, we rely on the data from the French survey of migrants, ELIPA.
-We measure integration by labor market participation, fluency in French, finding new French friends and studying.
-We first demonstrate that limbo is exogenous as it is not related to the ability of refugees to fulfill administrative procedures.
-Then, we show that a higher share of the time living in limbo slows down all aspects of socio-economic integration, except fluency in French.
-The chances of a given refugee being employed are 1.2 times higher than for a refugee that spent one standard deviation more time in limbo, while the odds of having French friends and studying in France are 1.7 times higher, respectively.
-There are little gender differences.
+Our paper tests the hypothesis that living in limbo could have negative consequences for socioeconomic integration of refugees.
+We define limbo as a protracted time period when asylum seekers are waiting for the decision concerning a permanent refugee status.
+Relying on the French survey of migrants, the ELIPA, we measure integration by labor market participation, fluency in French, finding new French friends and studying.
+We instrument limbo with administrative backlog and show that a higher share of the time living in limbo slows down integration, but results differ with respect to gender and educational attainment.While living in limbo slows down most aspect of socio-economic integration for refugees with no degree or high-school degree, refugees with bachelor education do not experience negative effects.
+Male refugees living in limbo have a much lower likelihood of being employed and studying in France while female refugees make fewer French friends.

 Keywords: forced migration, refugees, socio-economic integration